Cross-referencing with Sphinx¶

 Next, ensure that an object you would like to reference has an explicit target.

-For example, we can create a target for the next image:
+For example, you can create a target for the next image:

 .. _target to image: